sahiliamsso/docs/source/upgrade/index.md

 # ./import30.py backup_24
 ```

-Any error or warning will be displayed in the terminal or can be seen in the import log generated.
-Now the admin should be able to log into the oxTrust web-UI with the old admin credentials and see all previous data in place.
-After the completion of import, stop/start 2.4.4 container one more time.
+Any errors or warnings will be displayed in the terminal and can be reviewed in the import log.
+Now you should be able to log into the oxTrust web UI using the old admin credentials.
+You should see all previous data in place.
+After completion of import, stop/start 2.4.4 container one final time.